adaptyteam/adapty-docs/versioned_docs/version-3.0/ios-present-paywalls.md

 :::warning

-This guide is for **new Paywall Builder paywalls** only which require SDK v3.0.
+This guide is for **new Paywall Builder paywalls** only which require SDK v3.0 or later.
 The process for presenting paywalls differs for paywalls designed with different versions of Paywall Builde, remote config paywalls, and [Observer mode](observer-vs-full-mode).

 - For presenting **Legacy Paywall Builder paywalls**, check out [iOS - Present legacy Paywall Builder paywalls](ios-present-paywalls-legacy).
 - For presenting **Remote config paywalls**, see [Render paywall designed by remote config](present-remote-config-paywalls).